aluiziomonteiro/angular-avc/README.md

 ~~~

-2 - Sette as cores no componente:
+2 - Atribua as cores no componente:

 ~~~typescript
 ...